tpeterka/moab-workflow/README.md

 location; make changes there, and don't forget to `spack install` if making changes.)

 ```
+source /path_to/moab_workflow/load-env.sh
 cd /path_to/moab-workflow/install/bin/prod-con

+# for workstations
 ./wilkins-run.sh

+# for Perlmutter
+salloc --nodes 1 --qos interactive --time 10:00 --constraint cpu --account=<your account>
+./wilkins-srun.sh
 ```
 -----

 ## Running the remap example with placeholders for the simulation codes

 ```
+source /path_to/moab_workflow/load-env.sh
 cd /path_to/moab-workflow/install/bin/remap

+# for workstations
 ./wilkins-run.sh

+# for Perlmutter
+salloc --nodes 1 --qos interactive --time 10:00 --constraint cpu --account=<your account>
+./wilkins-srun.sh
 ```
 -----

 ## Running the remapping workflow with MPAS-Ocean

 ```
+source /path_to/moab_workflow/load-env.sh
 cd /path_to/moab-workflow/install/bin/mpas-remap

+# for workstations
 ./wilkins-run.sh

+# for Perlmutter
+salloc --nodes 1 --qos interactive --time 10:00 --constraint cpu --account=<your account>
+./wilkins-srun.sh
 ```

 -----

 ## Running the workflow with MPAS-Ocean and a toy consumer (modify eventually to ROMS)

-Edit the paths in `wilkins-run.sh` for your installation.
+Edit the paths in `wilkins-run.sh` and `wilkins-srun.sh` for your installation.

 Edit the paths in `wilkins-config.yaml` for the producer and consumer tasks for your installation.